Can a Shower Help with Allergies? - AirPurifiers.com

 The good news is that there is an easy and natural way to reduce symptoms–taking a shower!
 Yes, the steam from a hot shower can temporarily clear nasal passages.
 Depending on what type of allergic reaction you’re having, a cold shower may be the best option.
 Showering will also wash away allergens that have become intertwined in your hair and rest on your skin, allowing you some relief while also reducing the spread of allergens in your home.

 Pollen or other airborne allergens can become trapped in our hair and on our skin, so taking a shower washes the allergens away before they enter our nasal passages or lungs and trigger an allergic reaction.
 Showering also means you’re taking off clothing where pollen particles may be lingering.
 It’s also important to wash your clothes after being outdoors during allergy season.
+Changing your clothes after being outside can help reduce your exposure to allergens that may have stuck to your clothing.

 Hot or Cold Showers

 Whether you take a hot or cold shower depends on what type of allergic reaction you’re trying to mitigate.
 Taking a hot shower after being outside during allergy season can help wash away potential allergens that might be trapped in your hair or skin.
 A hot shower has the added benefit in that the steam can help open up your airways and clear out congestion.
+However, hot water can worsen skin irritation and compromise the skin barrier, so it’s important to use gentle cleansing methods to minimize irritation.
+Individuals with severe symptoms or skin reactions should be cautious with water temperature.
+Aim for a shower duration of 10–15 minutes to benefit from steam without drying out the skin.
+A warm shower can also soothe dry or itchy skin conditions like eczema, especially during seasonal changes.
+To avoid triggering respiratory or skin sensitivities, opt for fragrance-free cleansers.

 The Best Time to Shower